pimoroni/inventorhatmini-python/REFERENCE.md

 servo = board.servos[SERVO_1]
 ```

 This gives you access to an object that handle the servo functionality.
-For details of what can be done with them, check out their respective documentation pages:
+For details of what can be done with it, check out its documentation page:
 * `board.servos`: [`Servo` object](https://github.com/pimoroni/ioe-python/blob/master/docs/servo.md)

 ### Skipping Initialisation